THE WHITE BOARD

 Overall, these groups are well up on the inclusion of people of colour, and also relatively good on gender balance

 From the groups I have looked at, the data for Government groups are as follows; these are public bodies involved in research funding and technology transfer.
-There are 12 groups, totalling 153 people, 84 men (55%), 69 women (45%), 15 people of colour (9.8%), 7 men of colour and 8 women of colour; 77 white men and 61 white women.
-The groups range in size from 8 people to 16 people.
+There are 13 groups, totalling 182 people, 16 people of colour (8.8%), 7 men of colour and 9 women of colour; 99 men (54%), 83 women (46%).
+The groups range in size from 8 people to 29 people.

-Of the 12 groups, 4 have no people of colour (33%).
-Of the other 8 that do have a person of colour, 5 have one person of colour.
-The percentage of people of colour in the 8 that do ranges from 7% to 25%, from one to four people.
+Of the 13 groups, 4 have no people of colour (31%).
+Of the other 9 that do have a person of colour, 6 have one person of colour.
+The percentage of people of colour in the 9 that do ranges from 3% to 25%, from one to four people.
+There’s one group of over twenty-five people in this category with one person of colour; ‘ah, yes, well, you see, that’s because ....’.

 5. What to do